Miyla7/GammaLab_GNN/README.md

 1. 组会
 2. train CNN model to classify Mnist dataset through pytorch
 3. use the GPU to train the model
+4. save the logs and model, show the acc on tensorboard
 ## 后续计划随时更新：
 1. review the classical papers of GNN and read the new papers of LLMs,
 2. compete the project of algorithm library of GNN